 When Is The Best Time To Sell A Property?

-We’re often asked “when is the best time to sell a property?” and our answer is…. there really is no right time to sell, it comes down to your individual circumstances, the type of property you have and the local market conditions.
+We’re often asked “when is the best time to sell a property?” or "is it a good time to sell my house or apartment?" and our answer is there really is no right time to sell, it comes down to your individual circumstances, the type of property you have and the local market conditions.

 Understanding the local real estate market conditions